How did the Seahawks contain Patrick Mahomes? They tried to make him and Kansas City’s offense look ‘normal’

 “He was out, he was clean, and it took him a long time to find guys.
 He found them anyway, at times, but he’s just that good.
 But, that was really what worked for us tonight.
 And staying on top, not giving up the deep ball.
 This is the most explosive team that we’ve seen in all 10 years.”

-Throughout the week, Seattle’s players emphasized the need to stay “plastered” to their assigned receivers, regardless of how long Mahomes and Kansas City extended plays, and keep young quarterack from throwing over the top — a tactic that has worked for the Chiefs more often than not this season.
+Throughout the week, Seattle’s players emphasized the need to stay “plastered” to their assigned receivers, regardless of how long Mahomes and Kansas City extended plays, and keep the young quarterback from throwing over the top — a tactic that has worked for the Chiefs more often than not this season.

 For the most part, Seattle’s defense contained the Chiefs, including wide receiver Tyreek Hill and tight end Travis Kelce, who each have more than 1,200 receiving yards and 10 touchdowns this season.